 First, data from each of the three list types were scored with lrd using all six Levenshtein distance cutoff values between 0 and 5.
 Next, two one-way ANOVAs were conducted, testing whether recall rates differed between the seven scoring types (the six lrd scoring criteria plus the human coded data) for each of the two human coders.
 Table 9 reports means, 95% CI’s, and Cohen’s d effect sizes for all comparisons.

-Beginning with data scored by the first human coder, a significant difference was detected between the manually and lrd scored data, F(6, 594) = 204.37, MSE = 22.02, p = < .001, η2G =.118.
-However, a series of post-hoc t-tests revealed that this effect was largely driven by differences between the human coded data and the data scored with lrd using more lenient cutoff criteria.
+Beginning with data scored by the first human coder, a significant difference was detected between the manually and lrd scored data, F(6, 594) = 204.37, MSE = 22.02, p = < .001, η2G =.118; however, a series of post-hoc t-tests revealed that this effect was largely driven by differences between the human coded data and the data scored with lrd using more lenient cutoffs.
 Specifically, recall rates significantly differed from the human scored data (M = 31.80) when a cutoff of 3 (M = 40.15), 4 (M = 44.55), or 5 (M = 46.45) were selected (ts ≥ 3.58, ds ≥ 0.51).
 However, the lrd scored data did not significantly differ from the human coded data when it was scored using cutoffs of 0 (M = 29.10), 1 (M = 32.90), or 2 (M = 34.25; ts ≤ 1.12, ps ≥ .26).
 When compared to the second human coder, an effect of coding source was again detected, F(6, 594) = 209.77, MSE = 21.89, p < .001, η2G = .120.
-This effect largely followed the same patterns when the lrd scored data was compared to the first human coder such that mean recall rates significantly differed from the human scored data (M = 31.30) when lrd scoring used cutoffs of 3 or greater (ts ≥ 3.75, ds ≥ 0.53).
+This effect largely followed the same patterns as the first human coder such that mean recall rates significantly differed from the human scored data (M = 31.30) when lrd scoring used cutoffs of 3 or greater (ts ≥ 3.75, ds ≥ 0.53).
 However, the lrd scored data again did not significantly differ from the human coded data when scored using cutoffs less than 3 (ts ≤ 1.33, ps ≥ .19).
 Given the result of this set of analyses, using lrd to score sentence recall did not result in significant changes when scoring used more stringent cutoff values (e.g., using a Levenshtein distance < 3).
-As such, the results of these analyses suggest that when using the appropriate settings, lrd is able score sentence responses with similar accuracy to human coders.
+The results of these analyses suggest that when using the appropriate settings, lrd is able score sentence responses with similar accuracy to human coders.

 Inter-Rater Reliability

 Finally, we tested the inter-rater between each human coder and lrd by computing κ values for at the individual trial level.
 Table 10 reports individual κ statistics for all comparisons within each for each of the human coders.
 Beginning with sentences scored by the first human coder, a strong agreement was detected between the human and lrd scored data when a cutoff value of at least 2 was used, κs ≥ .90, and a moderate agreement was found when sentences were scored using a cutoff of 3 or higher, κs ≥ .69.
 This pattern extended to the second human coder.
 Again, a strong agreement between the lrd and human coded data emerged when a cutoff of at least 2 was used, κs ≥ .91.
 A moderate agreement was again detected when sentences were scored using a cutoff value of 3 or higher, κs ≥ .69.
-Thus, based on this set of results of these analyses, we propose using a Levenshtein cutoff of 1 when using lrd to score sentence recall, as this value provided strong agreement between both sets of human coded data while still allowing for some flexibility in participant responses due to minor errors.
+Thus, based on this set of results of these analyses, we propose using a Levenshtein cutoff of 1 when using lrd to score sentence recall, as this value provided strong agreement between both sets of human coded data while still granting flexibility in participant responses due to minor errors.
 Given the strong agreement detected by these analyses, sentence data scored with lrd to is comparable to output generated by human coders.